 Chapel of Ease – Getting Married

 The Parish Church of St. Helena in Beaufort manages the Chapel of Ease and does permit weddings to be held at the site.
-See page 15 of the church’s wedding booklet (pdf) for details and contact information.
 The Parish Church manages the ruins at the Old Sheldon Church as well, where you can also get married.
 To learn more about hosting your wedding at either venue, please call the church at 843.522.1712.